solana-foundation/developer-content/content/courses/program-optimization/lookup-tables.md

 recipients.
 The `initializeLookupTable` function will accept the following
 parameters:

-- `user`: The user's keypair (payer and authority).
+- `user`: the user's keypair (payer and authority).
-- `connection`: The Solana network connection.
+- `connection`: the Solana network connection.
-- `addresses`: An array of recipient addresses (public keys) to add to the lookup table.
+- `addresses`: an array of recipient addresses (public keys) to add to the lookup table.

 The function will: